Roadside Romeo: Production

-Roadside Romeo originated from Jugal Hansraj’s long-standing interest in animation.
+Roadside Romeo originated from Jugal Hansraj's long-standing interest in animation.
 He co-wrote the story with Aditya Chopra for Yash Raj Films, but the concept remained undeveloped until Hansraj was inspired by a group of stray dogs he saw playing in the dirt while waiting at a traffic signal in Mumbai.
 According to Hansraj, the image of a scruffy, carefree pack of street dogs helped him visualize the characters and tone of the film.

-The project marked a significant collaboration between Yash Raj Films and Walt Disney Studios Motion Pictures, the latter handling distribution in India, the United States, and the United Kingdom.
+The project marked a significant collaboration between Yash Raj Films and The Walt Disney Studios.
 It was promoted as the first major co-production between an Indian studio and Disney in the field of animation.

 Visual Computing Labs (VCL), a division of Tata Elxsi based in Bangalore, was responsible for the film's visual conceptualization, character design, animation, and final rendering.
 Production began in January 2007 and spanned over two and a half years, with approximately 21 months dedicated to animation work.
 A crew of 150 artists and technicians contributed to the film.
 The animation was produced using Autodesk Maya, with final rendering done on Autodesk Flame through a digital pipeline supported by EKA, Tata Elxsi's supercomputer, which was among the fastest in the world at the time.
 Color grading was completed by Prime Focus Technologies using Lustre software.

 The production budget was not officially disclosed, though The Guardian reported an estimated cost of approximately US$7 million.
 The first teaser trailer debuted on 12 October 2007 alongside the theatrical release of Laaga Chunari Mein Daag, showcasing mock auditions for the character Romeo.
-A second trailer, featuring Laila’s audition, was later released.
+A second trailer, featuring Laila's audition, was later released.
 Originally slated for a summer 2008 release, the film was postponed to coincide with the Diwali season.